top of page

 • Electrical faults, unintended current paths, or equipment failures

-Multiple industry incidents have involved fires during formation or early testing, where a single cell failure escalated rapidly due to close spacing, insufficient thermal isolation, or delayed detection.
+Multiple industry incidents have involved fires during formation or early testing.
+A single cell failure can escalate rapidly due to close spacing, insufficient thermal isolation, or delayed detection.

 Thermal Runaway and Escalation Potential

 Thermal runaway represents one of the most severe hazards in battery manufacturing, particularly for high-energy battery chemistries.
-Once initiated, thermal runaway can produce intense heat, flammable gases, and toxic decomposition products, potentially overwhelming ventilation, fire detection, and suppression systems.
+Once initiated, thermal runaway can produce intense heat, flammable gases, and toxic decomposition products.
+This can potentially overwhelm ventilation, fire detection, and suppression systems.

-Recent manufacturing incidents, including large-loss fires at battery production facilities, have demonstrated how rapidly thermal events can escalate when cells are densely packed or when failures propagate between process stages.
+Recent manufacturing incidents, including large-loss fires at battery production facilities, have demonstrated how rapidly thermal events can escalate.
+This occurs when cells are densely packed or when failures propagate between process stages.

 PHAs are particularly effective at identifying: